FraserThompson/dunedinsound.com/src/content/page/info/index.md

 --------------------------
 I don't think Facebook is designed for long term storage, and I also don't think the user experience is very good for this sort of thing.

-dunedinsound.com is meant to be a more permanent archive, the goal is that artists/fans will be able to access it decades from now.
+dunedinsound.com is meant to be a more permanent archive, the idea is that artists/fans will be able to access it decades from now.

 What equipment do you use?
 ---------------------------